Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding: Simulations

 \subsection{Details of SDEC implementation}

 In this section, we will empirically implement the SDEC and compare it with other methods.
-As we discussed in Remark~\ref{rem:sdec-policy}, the advantage of the proposed spectral dynamic embedding is that it is compatible with a wide range of dynamical programming/reinforcement learning methods, allowing us to take advantage of the computational tools recently developed in deep reinforcement learning.
+As we discussed in Remark~\ref{rem:sdec-policy}, the advantage of the proposed spectral dynamics embedding is that it is compatible with a wide range of dynamical programming/reinforcement learning methods, allowing us to take advantage of the computational tools recently developed in deep reinforcement learning.
 Though in \algabb we stick to a particular type of policy evaluation and policy update for the purpose of theory development, in our empirical implementation of SDEC, we combine spectral dynamical embedding with Soft Actor-Critic (SAC) \cite{haarnoja2018soft}, a cutting-edge deep reinforcement learning method that has demonstrated strong empirical performance.
 Specifically, we use random features or Nystr\"om to parameterize the critic, and use this as the critic in SAC.
 In SAC, it is necessary to maintain a parameterized function $Q(s,a)$ which estimates the soft $Q$-value (which includes not just the reward but also an entropy term encouraging exploration).
-For a given policy $\pi$, the soft $Q$-value satisfies the relationship $ Q^\pi(s_t,a_t) = r(s_t,a_t) + \gamma \mathbb{E}_{s_{t+1} \sim p}[V(s_{t+1})],$ where $ V(s_t) = \mathbb{E}_{a_t \sim \pi} [Q(s_t,a_t) - \alpha \log \pi(a_t \mid s_t)].$ Based on the spectral dynamic embedding proposed in our paper, we parameterize the $Q^\pi$-function as $ Q^\pi(s,a) = r(s,a) + \tilde{\phi}_{\omega}(s,a)^\top \tilde{\theta}^\pi $ where $\tilde{\phi}_{\omega}(s,a)$ is our feature approximations.
+For a given policy $\pi$, the soft $Q$-value satisfies the relationship $ Q^\pi(s_t,a_t) = r(s_t,a_t) + \gamma \mathbb{E}_{s_{t+1} \sim p}[V(s_{t+1})],$ where $ V(s_t) = \mathbb{E}_{a_t \sim \pi} [Q(s_t,a_t) - \beta \log \pi(a_t \mid s_t)].$ Based on the spectral dynamics embedding proposed in our paper, we parameterize the $Q^\pi$-function as $ Q^\pi(s,a) = r(s,a) + \tilde{\phi}_{\omega}(s,a)^\top \tilde{\theta}^\pi $ where $\tilde{\phi}_{\omega}(s,a)$ is our feature approximations.
 We use two types of feature approximations, random features and Nystr\"om features.
-The random features are composed by
+The random features are composed by $\tilde{\phi}_{\omega}(s,a) = ^\top, $ where $s' = f(s,a)$, with $\{\omega_i\}_{i=1}^m\sim \Ncal(0,I_d)$ and $\{b_i\}$ drawn iid from $\mathrm{Unif}([0,2\pi])$.
+The $\tilde{\theta}^\pi \in \mathbb{R}^m$ is updated using (mini-batch) gradient descent for~\eqref{eq:projected_least_square}.
+For the Nystr\"om feature, we first sample $m$ data $s_1,\dots,s_m$ uniformly in the state space to construct the corresponding Gram matrix $K\in\mathbb R^{m\times m}$.
+Then we do spectral decomposition of $K$ to get orthogonal eigenvectors $U$ and diagonal matrix $\Lambda$.
+The Nystr\"om features are composed by $ \tilde{\phi}_{\omega}(s,a) = [k(s',s_1)\dots,k(s',s_m)] U \Lambda^{-1/2}$.
+We then use this $Q$-function for the actor update in SAC.